vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     sudo iotedge check
     ```

     This runs a number of checks and displays the results.
 For this lab, ignore the **Configuration checks** warnings/errors.
-The **Connectivity checks** should succeed and be similar to:
+The final **Connectivity checks** should succeed and be similar to:

     ```bash
     Connectivity checks